About Google Ads Audience insights

-Audience insights is organised into 2 sections: "Audience distribution" and "Relevant audiences".
+Audience insights is organized into 2 sections: "Audience distribution" and "Relevant audiences."
 You can select an audience and view it in isolation or use a benchmark such as a country's population for comparison.
-You can also download your report from the top right-hand corner of your screen.
+You can also download your report from the top right corner of your screen.

 Ways to act on insights

 - See the interests and purchase intent of people on your remarketing list.